 Read this page to learn how certain risk factors influence the development of hand osteoarthritis.

-- Hand trauma.
-A broken bone, dislocation (for example, when a finger bone separates from the joint), or a previous surgery can cause damage that eventually leads to hand osteoarthritis.
+A broken bone, dislocation (when a finger bone separates from the joint), or previous surgery can cause damage that eventually leads to hand osteoarthritis.
 Symptoms may not appear until many years after the trauma.

 People whose jobs require repetitive hand movements are more likely to develop osteoarthritis.
-For example, research suggests that women who work as clothing manufacturers, hairdressers, or bakers have higher rates of hand osteoarthritis compared with professional workers.1,2
+For example, research suggests that people who work as clothing manufacturers, hairdressers, or bakers have higher rates of hand osteoarthritis compared with professional workers.1,2

-- Family history.
 Similar to height and hair color, the likelihood of a person developing hand osteoarthritis is influenced by genetics.
-Researchers suspect that the genes A2BP1 and TBGF1 increase a person’s susceptibility to hand osteoarthritis,9 though genetic testing is not necessary or recommended for diagnosis.
+Researchers suspect that the genes A2BP1 and TBGF1 increase a person’s susceptibility to hand osteoarthritis,7 though genetic testing is not necessary or recommended for diagnosis.

 Being overweight is regularly considered a risk factor for osteoarthritis in weight-bearing joints, such as hips and knees, but not for the hands.
 However, some researchers have found links between obesity and arthritis in the hands.8,9

 Evidence suggests the link between excess fat and hand osteoarthritis is related to the body’s biochemistry.10 Obesity is associated with low-grade, systemic (body-wide) inflammation, which may contribute to the development of osteoarthritis.11,12 ],13 (Obesity is defined as a BMI ≥ 30.)
 More research is needed in this area.

 Risk factors cannot predict disease